HaoLi12345/CATS/src/README.md

-Added train_v2.py for cats_v2.
+Added train_v2_moda.py for crossmoda dataset described in cats_v2.

-train_v2.py is almost same as train.py but different model selection.
+train_v2_moda.py is almost same as train.py but different model selection.

 You could use original train files :)